jwcho1221/Flight-Delay-Prediction/LabGuide300.md

 ## Introduction

 This lab walks you through the steps to provision an Oracle Analytics Cloud (OAC) instance and connect it to the instance of ADW you created.
-In addition, we will demonstrate how to build machine learning models and how to find out which model fits flight delay prediction project the best in OAC which is "no-code" development platform.
+In addition, we will demonstrate how to build machine learning models and how to find out which model fits flight delay prediction the best in OAC which is "no-code" development platform.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ## Objectives
--   Learn how to provision a new Oracle Analytics Cloud Instance
+-   Learn how to provision a new Oracle Analytics Cloud (OAC) Instance
--   Learn how to connect the OAC instance to your to the ADW
+-   Learn how to connect the OAC instance to the instance of your ADW
+-   Learn how to build machine learning models in OAC
+-   Learn how to find out which ML model fits the flight delay prediction the best in OAC

 ## Required Artifacts
 -   The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.